 Welcome to our pourover coffee guide.
-Either you're here because you're already a huge fan of filter coffee and you'd like some more tips.
+Either you're here because you're already a huge fan of filter coffee, and you'd like some more tips.

-Or you're here as a newbie to discover all the basics of wonderful style of coffee making.
+Or you're here as a newbie to discover all the basics of the wonderful style of coffee making.

 The good news?

-Before we get brewing, let's just clarify a couple of things so we're both on the same page.
+Before we get brewing, let's clarify a couple of things so we're both on the same page.

-Did you know, that pourover coffee is actually a sub category of filter coffee?
-It's worth defining the differences between filter coffee and espresso because if you're new to coffee this might be confusing.
+Did you know that pourover coffee is actually a subcategory of filter coffee?
+It's worth defining the differences between filter coffee and espresso because if you're new to coffee, this might be confusing.

 Here's a quick summary to bring you up to speed: